BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-conditions/special-variables.md

 - `FilePath`
 - `FolderName`
 - `FolderPath`
-- `Revision`
-- `Version`
-- `Workflow`
-- `State`
 - `ConfigurationName`

-Use these when the condition depends on common file information.
-Vault-only values require the PDM task or an available PDM context.
+Use these when the condition depends on common file or configuration information.
+PDM values are available only when the add-in has an applicable PDM context and the value appears in the menu.